Search

 Working intensively each summer with 12-14 Research Interns, the institute:

-- introduces students to the scope of museum collections and their potential as data
+- introduces students to the scope and potential of museum collections

-- provides training in appropriate methods to collect and analyze museum data
+- provides training in appropriate methods to collect and analyze museum materials

-- makes participants aware of a range of theoretical issues relating to collections
+- makes participants aware of a range of theoretical issues relating to museum collections

 - positions students to apply their knowledge within their own research and at their home university

-- advances pedagogical training and methods that helps reposition museum collections as critical data for anthropology
+- advances pedagogical training and methods that helps reposition museum collections as critical resources in cultural anthropology

 Curriculum